currentsuspect/Start-Here/Everything.md

 ### How to Learn How to Learn

-Software-development is constant learning, so it is useful to think consciously about how one learns.
+Everything is constant learning, so it is useful to think consciously about how one learns.

 #### General Thoughts on How to Learn